Personalized Medication Starts With Your Unique Genetic Profile

 We all have differences in our genetic make up that can easily be seen.
 For example, if you look around, you may see people with different eye color, or height, or hair texture.
 We also have differences in how we process several medications.

 Some people process medications too quickly so that medication may not be beneficial.
 Others might process medications too slowly leading to worsened side effects.
 Many medications are sensitive to pharmacogenomics including several mental health, heart health, and pain management medications.
 Imagine what it would be like to remove the guess work of picking an anti-depressant or take heart health for example.
+This is especially meaningful in mental health care, where PGx in mental health medication decisions can replace the frustrating cycle of trial and error with a more informed, personalized approach.
 Many times we take medications to prevent damage to our heart even if we do not feel the damage happening.

 If you are prescribed a medication that is sensitive to pharmacogenomics, a test kit will be mailed to you.
 The cheek swab is easy to perform, but instructions will be included as well.
 Next, drop the kit in the nearest mailbox.
 Once the lab has processed your results, you will receive access to a secure, online portal where you can view your results and even search medications to see how you would process them.
 A True Rx clinical pharmacist will also view your results and, if needed, make a recommendation to your provider.
 You will also have access to the clinical pharmacist to discuss these results and any medication recommendations.
 Each True Rx clinical pharmacist is certified in pharmacogenomics by the American Society of Health System Pharmacists.